xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 was reaffirmed in this way: business was business.
 The Moroccan resistance was broken with great brutality.

-The most important fault line, however, remains the [industrial rise of Germany]{.ul} and its rivalry with Britain.
+The most important fault line, however, remains the industrial rise of Germany and its rivalry with Britain.
 Germany built up a huge modern navy with the openly declared purpose of challenging the maritime superpower of the time, Great Britain, which took this boasting quite seriously.
 The Reich had a strength also as a continental power, one